Estimating your Power Demands

 Here are those figures in tabulated form:

 We can design your system for you, using a computer based Power System designing software.
-We will require detailed information on your envisaged power usage including power ratings and hours per day usage of lights, appliances etc. Contact us for further details or download a Power System Sizing form.
+We will require detailed information on your envisaged power usage including power ratings and hours per day usage of lights, appliances etc. Please fill in and submit a quote request for a residential solar system.

 Typical Appliances Ratings A-F